Cannabis manufacturing: Nexus between quality control and safety

 Contamination: Contaminants can range from microbial to chemical to physical debris.
 Microbial contamination is broader concern for unprocessed cannabis while chemical contamination is a concern for processed cannabis products.
 In August 2019 in Michigan, the Marijuana Regulatory Agency (MRA) issued a health and safety bulletin recalling four products that failed heavy metal testing (arsenic, cadmium, and chromium) and contained chemical residue of bifenazate.

 The bulletin indicated the contaminants could cause coughing, wheezing, vomiting, decreased pulmonary function, abnormal heart rhythm, and damage to blood vessels.
-In January 2021, the Oregon Liquor Control Commission (OLCC) issued recalls for two products that were made from cannabis that had failed to pass a test for pesticides.
+In January 2021, the Oregon Liquor Control Commission (OLCC) issued recalls for two cannabis products that failed pesticide tests.
 The health effects of inhaling pesticides are unknown.

-The inconsistency in cannabis testing results and the lack of standard reference materials have held back the QA process for the budding industry.
-Currently, the National Institute of Standards and Technology (NIST) is in the process of developing standard reference material so that quality assurance can be developed.
+The inconsistency in cannabis testing results and the lack of standard reference materials have held back the QA process.
+Currently, the National Institute of Standards and Technology (NIST) is developing standard reference material so to develop quality assurance.

-This step towards standardization means there is a path towards the development of concise methods and protocols for testing cannabis, not only concentrations of cannabinoids but for unwanted compounds such as fungal toxins, pesticides, heavy metals, etc. Once a standardized method with standard reference material has been developed, we can begin to feel more confident about the quality and safety of cannabis products.
+This step towards standardization means there is a path towards the development of concise methods and protocols for testing cannabis.
+Once a standardized method with standard reference material comes out, we can begin to feel more confident about the quality and safety of cannabis products.

 Hazard assessment and critical control points (HACCP)